danjamin/react-fluxlike-mail-demo/README.md

 - [x] Reduce the number of re-renders
 - [x] Action handlers
 - [ ] Uh, comments through-out would be nice
-- [ ] Demonstrate testing with mockrequire and an example unit test
 - [ ] i18n
 - [ ] Is there a lighter router to use than to include all of Backbone?
 - [ ] Explore a link-to component which interacts with the router